 (A virus is) “a piece of bad news wrapped in a protein coat.”

 A virus is a set of genes, composed of either DNA or RNA, packaged in a protein-containing coat called a capsid.
-Some viruses also have an outer lipid bilayer membrane external to the coat or capsid called an envelope.
+Some viruses also have an outer lipid bilayer membrane external to the capsid called an envelope.
 The resulting complete virus particle is called a virion.
 Viruses have an obligate requirement for intracellular growth and a heavy dependence on host cell structural and metabolic components.
-Therefore, viruses are also referred to as obligate intracellular parasites.
+Therefore, viruses are also referred to as obligate intracellular parasites or microorganisms.
 Viruses do not have a nucleus, cytoplasm, mitochondria, or other cell organelles.
 Viruses that infect humans are called human viruses, but are considered along with the general class of animal viruses; viruses that infect bacteria are referred to as bacteriophages (phages for short), and viruses that infect plants are called plant viruses.